atsb/Doom64EX-Plus/README.md

 * KEX - This is pretty much removed.
 The only remnants are some comments with [kex] and the rendering stuff that is used in later versions.
 I wanted to keep Doom 64 EX+ very close in format to other source ports for familiarity purposes and for ease of porting code from Erick's DOOM64-RE project.

 * NOTE for NVIDIA users, disable vsync from the control panel to fix stuttering.
 No idea why it only happens on NVidia cards, though I can't say I'm surprised.
+* NOTE - for the launcher, you MUST have .NET 6 or higher installed as the launcher was programmed using .NET 6.0 and anything below won't work.

 There are a few bugs still present, which I am slowly fixing.